adap/flower/doc/source/tutorial-quickstart-xgboost.rst

     partition = fds.load_partition(partition_id, split="train")
     partition.set_format("numpy")

 In this example, we split the dataset into 20 partitions with uniform distribution (`IidPartitioner
 <https://flower.ai/docs/datasets/ref-api/flwr_datasets.partitioner.IidPartitioner.html#flwr_datasets.partitioner.IidPartitioner>`_).
-Then, we load the partition for the given client based on :code:`partition_id`.
+Then, we load the partition for the given client based on ``partition_id``.

 After that, we do train/test splitting on the given partition (client's local data), and transform data format for ``xgboost`` package.